 The Department has recommended that LCDCs ring-fence some funding to provide small capital grants of €1,000 or less.
 This is aimed at assisting small grassroots community projects to get off the ground.
 Ring-fencing funding at this level will allow a greater number of groups with limited resources to receive some funding.
 The programme can also fund or partially fund larger scale capital projects to address disadvantage.

-Applications should be made to the relevant LCDC by [insert date].
+Applications should be made to the relevant LCDC by Friday 9th October 2020.

 Capital expenditure on adaptations or equipment needed as a result of COVID-19 may be eligible, depending on the work being completed.